Bolton South and Walkden

 Bolton South and Walkden is a constituency of the House of Commons in the UK Parliament.
-Created as a result of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+Created as a result of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.
 Since 2024, it has been represented by Labour's Yasmin Qureshi, who was MP for the predecessor seat of Bolton South East from 2010 to 2024.